devtoolsguild/devtoolsguild.github.io/blog/2025-06-19-dtg-launch/index.md

 ---

-**fubuloubu (Ape Framework)**

-The Ethereum ecosystem's greatest asset is its unparalleled developer tooling.
-Our developer tooling makes it possible for developers to build the most innovative and interesting projects on Ethereum first, exploring new ideas years before they get copied on other chains.
-If you believe in Ethereum as an economic engine for social good, it's a no brainer to support what makes it truly great: developers.

----

-**Nikola (Solidity at Argot)**

-Solidity has always been central to Ethereum development, and now as part of Argot— a new collective of open source infrastructure teams including Solidity and Sourcify—we’re no longer under the EF umbrella and will be diversifying our funding sources.
-Initiatives like the Dev Tools Guild are essential to ensuring the long-term sustainability of the tools Ethereum depends on.
-DTG offers a meaningful way for the community to give back to the critical developer infrastructure that underpins countless successful projects.

----

-**Kaan (Sourcify at Argot)**

-The Ethereum ecosystem is built on open source foundations, yet the challenge of sustainably funding FOSS remains unresolved.
-Without ongoing support, there is a risk not only of losing essential tools but also of compromising Ethereum’s credible neutrality.
-This is where DTG plays a key role.
-It funds critical software that Ethereum projects and businesses rely on and encourages a culture of shared responsibility.
-More than a funding mechanism, DTG serves as a gathering space where diverse projects can align, share knowledge, and move forward together.
-Ethereum has always been at the frontier of experimentation, where new ideas take root and grow.
-DTG continues this tradition by exploring new models of funding, governance, and collective coordination.

----

-**Redwan Meslem (Executive Director, Enterprise Ethereum Alliance)**

-For Ethereum to scale beyond enthusiasts and into mainstream enterprise use, its tooling layer must be robust, maintained, and aligned.
-The Dev Tools Guild tackles that challenge head-on.
-At the EEA, we’ve backed open-source infrastructure through public goods donations and are excited to see this coordinated effort take shape.
-It fills a key gap between protocol evolution and real-world deployment.

----

-**Austin Griffith (Scaffold-ETH)**

-The Dev Tools Guild isn't about building the fanciest new hammer.
-It's about getting all the best builders in a room, the real nerds who pour all their energy into the code, not the pitch deck, and making sure our collective toolbox is so damn good, so forkable, that builders can all stop worrying about the tools and get back to the hard part: shipping amazing things that people actually use.
-We're paving the cowpaths, abstracting the complexity, so any builder with a great idea can just get in there and start building

----

 **Conor Svensson (Author of Web3j & Founding Dev Tools Guild Coordinator)**

 When I created Web3j in 2016, it was out of necessity — there was no way for Java and Android developers to build on Ethereum.
 Like many open-source maintainers, I kept it going however I could, motivated by sheer belief in the ecosystem.
 The Dev Tools Guild exists to change this narrative.
 This isn’t just for Web3j, but for all the teams quietly powering Ethereum’s growth.
 We’re building a future where critical tools aren’t just surviving, but thriving, ensuring the continued success of the apps on Ethereum.

----

-**awkweb (Viem/Wagmi co-maintainer)**

-Ethereum runs on Open Source.
-Developers spend countless hours using Developer Tools.
-The Dev Tools Guild brings the best Ethereum Developer Tools together so organizations can support vital projects their developers use every day and make Ethereum great.

----

-**Keri Clowes (web3.py)**

-A Dev Tools Guild for Ethereum is essential to ensuring the long-term sustainability, reliability, and quality of the infrastructure that underpins the entire ecosystem.
-Developer tooling often runs quietly in the background, but is mission-critical.
-The guild plays a vital role in identifying high-impact tools, supporting the maintainers who build and maintain them, and accelerating coordination across projects.

----

-**Ricmoo (ethers.js)**

-I’m always excited to see new ways to help fund public goods, so I can’t wait to see DTG in action.
-When ethers started 9 years ago, I never imagined I could make open-source development a full-time career.
-Strong and consistent funding can be difficult for grassroots projects to acquire, in a credibly neutral way — especially as we don’t have dedicated marketing and comms teams to support us.
-A lot of amazing projects we all depend on in the space are in similar situations, so having a dedicated (and expertise-aligned) guild-like entity to assist should help us all shine. :)